IB Middle School

 - Standard B1.5d

-The school has developed and implements an academic honesty policy that is consistent with IB expectations.
+The school has developed and implements an academic integrity policy that is consistent with IB expectations.

-Academic honesty is reflected in one’s respect for one another’s intellectual property and the completion of “authentic” pieces of work which are “based on [the individual’s own] original ideas with the ideas and work of others fully acknowledged.”
-(Academic Honesty in the IB Educational Context).
-At Our World Neighborhood Charter School, students demonstrate academic honesty by acknowledging responsibility for the production of their own work, recognizing the work of others, and maintaining honor and trust in the learning environment.
+Academic integrity is reflected in one’s respect for one another’s intellectual property and the completion of “authentic” pieces of work which are “based on [the individual’s own] original ideas with the ideas and work of others fully acknowledged.”
+(Academic Integrity in the IB Educational Context).
+At Our World Neighborhood Charter School, students demonstrate academic integrity by acknowledging responsibility for the production of their own work, recognizing the work of others, and maintaining honor and trust in the learning environment.

 Background and Our Philosophy